 Cold.
-Extreme low temperature on your skin can cause blisters.
+An extremely low temperature on your skin can cause blisters.
 For example, you might get one if your doctor freezes off a wart.

 Irritants or allergy triggers.
 Your skin may blister if you come in contact with certain chemicals, cosmetics, and many plant allergens.
 You may hear your doctor call this problem irritant or allergic contact dermatitis.

 Drug reactions.
 Sometimes your blisters may be a reaction to a drug you take.
 When your doctor prescribes a new medicine, always let them know about any drug reactions you've had in the past.
 And call your doctor if you get a blister after taking a medication.

 - Pemphigus vulgaris, a possibly life-threatening skin disease, causes painful blisters in the mouth or skin.
-They become raw and crusted after they burst.
+They become raw and crusted over after they burst.

 - Bullous pemphigoid causes less severe blisters that heal faster and are not life-threatening.
 It mostly happens in elderly people.

 - Dermatitis herpetiformis causes small, itchy blisters.
 It's a long-term condition that usually starts when you're a young adult.
 It's linked to gluten sensitivity.

 Genes.There are rare genetic diseases that cause the skin to be fragile and to blister.